 On the 21st January, myself and a room full of attendees were joined by internationally recognised leader in creativity, innovation and education, Sir Ken Robinson.
-It was an intimate and thought-provoking evening, with a series of genre bending performances from Roundhouse Young Creatives Toby Thompson, Chisara Agor, Tilly Lee-Kronick and Gboyega Odubanjo.
+It was an intimate and thought-provoking evening, with a series of genre bending performances from Roundhouse Young Creatives Toby Campion, Chisara Agor, Tilly Lee-Kronick and Gboyega Odubanjo.
 Sir Ken’s words worked in perfect tandem with each performance, as they all demonstrated the possibilities within reach when a young person’s creativity is invested in.
 We also had the opportunity to sit in on a podcast recording of Sir Ken’s interview with Blue Man Group co-founder Matt Goldman.
 His insights into the journey of the group highlighted how effective collaboration is during the creative process.
 An Evening with Sir Ken Robinson was a call to action and one with many avenues to explore.

 Gboyega Odubanjo performs ‘All the Words that Rhyme with Dead’ as part of Last Word Festival 2019